gdianxiang/cpl_2019_foxes_and_marksmen/README.md

 <!--Introduction-->
 <h4>Introduction</h4>

-Having obtained the statistics for inaugural Canadian Premier League 2019 season, I thought for a while with regard to what I can do with the statistics.
+Having obtained the statistics for the inaugural Canadian Premier League 2019 season, I thought for a while about what I can do with the statistics.
 What facts can I discover in this dataset?

 With this script, I present my first findings derived from this dataset - to find out the players putting themselves in great positions and the sharpshooters.
 <br>